SyphonArch/flash1dkmeans/README.md

 For the lower level functions prefixed with `numba_`, Numba acceleration is used, so callers can utilize these functions within their own Numba-accelerated functions.

+## Important Notice

+This library utilizes [Numba](https://numba.pydata.org/), a JIT compiler, for acceleration.
+As there is a compile time overhead, the first invocation may be slower than usual.

+After the first invocation, Numba caches the compiled functions, so execution times should stabilize.

 ## Features

 ### Two clusters